phil294/coffeesense/docs/guide/interpolation.md

 ## Prop Type Validation

-*You can turn on/off this feature with `vetur.validation.templateProps`.*
+*You can turn on/off this feature with `coffeesense.validation.templateProps`.*

-Vetur will now validate that the interpolation expression you pass to child component's props match the props signature.
+CoffeeSense will now validate that the interpolation expression you pass to child component's props match the props signature.
 Consider this simple case:

 `Child.vue`: